The browser you are using is not supported. Please consider using a modern browser.

 Key Takeaways

-- Energy Choice Program: Connecticut's deregulated market allows consumers to choose their electricity supplier.
+• The Energy Choice Program in Connecticut allows consumers to choose their electricity supplier.
 By comparing rates and plans on ElectricityRates.com, consumers can find competitive offers that could substantially reduce their electricity costs.

-- Types of Plans: Connecticut offers fixed-rate, renewable, and indexed plans.
-Fixed-rate plans provide price stability, while renewable options support clean energy.
+• Connecticut offers fixed-rate, renewable, and indexed plans.
+Fixed-rate plans offer price stability, while renewable options support the use of clean energy.
 Understanding these options is key to selecting the best plan for your needs and budget.

-- Cost Reduction Strategies: Beyond choosing a competitive supplier, implementing energy efficiency measures and understanding your usage patterns can lead to significant savings.
-Regular plan comparisons and energy audits are effective tools for managing electricity costs.
+• Beyond choosing a competitive supplier, implementing energy efficiency measures, and understanding your usage patterns can lead to significant savings.
+Regular plan comparisons and energy audits are practical tools for managing electricity costs.

 Why Switch Providers?